 You can configure one or more authentication types with the

 OAUTH2for OAuth 2.0 authentication

 CERTIFICATEfor Certificate authentication

 Get started with a basic password authentication configuration backed by a password file:

 You can use multiple authentication types, separated with commas in the configuration:

-Authentication is performed in order of the entries, and first successful authentication results in access, using the mapped user from that authentication method.
+Authentication is performed in order of the entries, and the first successful authentication results in access, using the mapped user from that authentication method.

 Multiple password authenticators#

 You can use multiple password authenticator types by referencing multiple configuration files:

 ldap2.properties are regular LDAP authenticator configuration files.
 The